SandwichGouda/Data/Data.md

     type MyFloat float64
     ```
   * and then create methods on that new type.
+  * You can have several methods with the same name but different input types (different recievers).
+Go will infer which one to use depending on the type of what you'll give it.
 - Pointers and functions
   * If you have a function that is supposed to work on a value directly, i.e. edit the value of a variable, such as this one :
   * ```go